Prof Madhav Aney

 Applying statistical analysis to judicial analysis

-In the paper Decree power in parliamentary systems: Theory and evidence from India, Associate Prof Aney and Professor Shubhankar Dam from the University of Portsmouth examined how governments use their ability to make executive orders—laws that are made by the executive rather than the legislature—to bypass the legislature.
+In the paper Decree power in parliamentary systems: Theory and evidence from India, Aney and Professor Shubhankar Dam from the University of Portsmouth examined how governments use their ability to make executive orders—laws that are made by the executive rather than the legislature—to bypass the legislature.

 “Governments with a majority in the legislature would likely be less fearful of keeping the law-making there.
 Meanwhile, governments that do not have such numbers in the legislature may resort to this executive route more often and more strategically,” he explains, noting their study supported this theory.